datacommonsorg/docsite/api/sheets/places_in.md

 ## Returns

-Lists of child places from a list of parent [Place](https://datacommons.org/browser/Place) [DCIDs](https://docs.datacommons.org/glossary.html#dcid).
+Lists of child places from a list of parent [Place](https://datacommons.org/browser/Place){: target="_blank"} [DCIDs](/glossary.html#dcid).
 Returns a list of child places of the specified place DCIDs, of the specified place type.

 > **Note**:
 > It’s best to minimize the number of function calls to `=DCPLACESIN(dcids, placeType)` by using a single call to get the names for a column of nodes.
-This is because a spreadsheet will make one call to a Google server [*per custom function call*](https://developers.google.com/apps-script/guides/sheets/functions#optimization).
+This is because a spreadsheet will make one call to a Google server [*per custom function call*](https://developers.google.com/apps-script/guides/sheets/functions#optimization){: target="_blank"}.
 If your sheet contains many separate calls to `=DCPLACESIN(dcids, placeType)` you can expect it to be slow and return with errors.

 ## Examples